climber2002/zendesk-search/README.md

 ### FieldsEnricher

 The application requires that when return the search results it should also include fields from the related entities.
-To implement this we use `FieldsEnricher`, there is a class for each entity type since the logic is specific to the entity type.
+To implement this we use `FieldsEnricher`, there is a `FieldsEnricher` class for each entity type since each entity type needs to be enriched differently.
 The source code for `FieldsEnricher` is in `lib/fields_enrichers/` subfolder.
 It get the related entities by calling `SearchManager` since SearchManager has all the information.
-And also the performance should be fast enough since we fetch the the related entities by id or search against id whose time complexity are both `O(1)`.
+And also the performance should be fast enough since whether we fetch the the related entities by id or search against id the time complexity is always *roughly* `O(1)`.

 One problem for this solution is that we can't identify dirty data when add entities.
-For example if add a ticket whose submitter_id doesn't exist, we can't prevent the invalid data to be saved, we can only identify it when doing search and find the related_id doesn't exist.
+For example if add a ticket whose submitter_id doesn't exist, we can't prevent the invalid data to be saved in repository, we can only identify it when doing search and find the related_id doesn't exist.

 ### Runner and Command